발우공양

 Taste in Buddhism is classified into 10 different categories.
 Among them, sangmi means to feel the taste and smell.
 Thus sangmi is the course to excite the appetite through taste and smell.

-(Seasoned vegetables with soft persimmon juice)
+(Winter vegetables with soft persimmon dressing)

 Dammi(Starter or Hot Preparation)